tokenring-ai/memory/README.md

 # @tokenring-ai/memory

 ## Overview

 The `@tokenring-ai/memory` package provides short-term memory management for AI agents within the TokenRing framework.
 It enables agents to store and recall simple facts or information during a session, maintaining context across interactions without persistent storage.
-This package uses an agent state slice for memory storage and integrates with the TokenRing agent system via tools, chat commands, and context handlers.
+This package uses an agent state slice for memory storage and integrates with the TokenRing agent system via tools, chat commands, context handlers, and scripting functions.

 ## Features

 - **Memory Storage**: Store and retrieve memories as strings in an ordered list
 - **Context Integration**: Memories are automatically injected into agent context for all future interactions
 - **Session Management**: Session-scoped storage—memories clear on chat or memory resets